 The Lightweight Towed Array Receiver (LTAR) project was initiated in 2009 when a team of Northeastern University scientists partnered with Einhorn Engineering to develop a receiver array suite as part of a lightweight, acoustic system for rapid, wide-area monitoring and measurement of the ocean environment.

-This Ocean Acoustic Waveguide Remote Sensing (OAWRS) suite includes both the LTAR (passive receiver) and FMP (active source, described in a separate case study) equipment.
-The LTAR system is tailored as a general purpose, mobile, remote sensing tool to study marine life, oceanography, geologic and geophysical properties of the ocean environment.
-It is to be applied in both stand-alone, passive sensing applications as well as being paired with the OAWRS Source Array in active sensing deployments.
+This Ocean Acoustic Waveguide Remote Sensing (OAWRS) suite includes both the LTAR (passive receiver) and FMP (active source) equipment.
+The LTAR system is tailored as a general-purpose, mobile, remote sensing tool to study marine life, oceanography, and geologic and geophysical properties of the ocean environment.
+It is designed to be used in stand-alone, passive sensing applications as well as active sensing deployments when paired with the OAWRS Source Array.

-Einhorn Engineering was selected to provide the mechanical engineering services required to design and oversee fabrication of the handling system.
-This included specification of a custom tow cable, development/fabrication of the wet side junction box sub-assembly and a handling system designed to be quickly mobilized on a vessel of opportunity.
+Einhorn Engineering was selected to provide the mechanical engineering services required to design and oversee the fabrication of the handling system.
+This included the specification of a custom tow cable, development and fabrication of the wet side junction box sub-assembly, and a handling system designed to be quickly mobilized on a vessel of opportunity.